 The Death Benefit in a ULIP is not guaranteed, i.e. the minimum is Sum Assured but the maximum may vary according to the fund performance.

 Sum Assured is the Minimum Guaranteed Death Benefit.
 Knowing the Sum Assured alone is only part of the information.
 When death actually happens, the Fund Value plays an important role.
-Since we cannot know that in advance, thus is the saying that Death Benefit in ULIP is NOT guaranteed, however the minimum Death Benefit is surely guaranteed.
+Since we cannot know that in advance, this is the saying that Death Benefit in ULIP is NOT guaranteed, however, the minimum Death Benefit is surely guaranteed.

 Sum Assured or Fund Value, whichever is higher

 Sum Assured, being constant throughout, is the Minimum Guaranteed Death Benefit.
 Thus Death Benefit is Sum Assured as long as Fund Value is less than the Sum Assured.
 As soon as Fund Value exceeds the Sum Assured, the Death Benefit is the Fund Value, as mentioned in the diagram below.

 Sum Assured + Fund Value